WHSnyder/SWBF-msh-Blender-Export/docs/reference_manual.md

 ### Animation notes:

-1. If exporting an animation, your exported MSH file's name should be that of the animation/action itself.
+1. If exporting an animation, your exported msh file's name should be that of the animation/action itself.

 2. Bone constraints are not exported.

 3. Don't include multiple armatures in one export!

+4. Blender's animation speed defaults to 24 fps.
+If you want to see exactly how your animation will play ingame, set it to 29.97 in the `Output Properties` section of the `Properties` editor.

 ## Appendices